syncfusion-content/uwp-docs/uwp/SfPivotChart/Common/Chart-Types.md

 ![](Chart-Types_images/stepArea.png)

-## Line Charts
+## Line charts

-### Line Chart
+### Line chart

 Line chart is the simple form of chart, which connects a series of data points with a straight line.
-Usually, it is used for trend analysis, forecasting, or in the case of visualizing large data points.
+Usually, it is used for trend analysis, forecasting, or visualizing large data points.

-The following code snippet shows how to select a line chart.
+The following code snippet shows how to select a line chart:

 {% tabs %}